-Seven Values lie at the heart of everything that the Group does
+Seven values lie at the neart

+of everything that the Group does

 The Board of Directors

 Message from the Chairman

 Message from the Group CEO

 Commitment from our Group Executive Board 10

-Commitment from our Group Executive Board 10
+·

 1. Our Code of Business Ethics 11

 1.1 What is our Code of Business Ethics?

 1.2 Who is it for and what are our roles?

 1.3 SpeakUp

 2. People

 2.1 Health and safety

 2.2 Equality, diversity, and inclusion

 2.3 Harassment

 2.4 Open dialogue

-2.5 Behavior at work and work-related events 20
+2.5 Bendvior at work and work-related events 20

 3. Business integrity 21

 3.1 Fair competition

 3.2 Bribery and corruption

 3.3 Conflict of interest

 3.4 Insider trading

-3.5 Accurate and correct business and financial information
+3.5 Accurate and correct business

+and financial information 28

 3.6 Political activities

-Sion official decirities 111111111111111111111111111111111111

 4. Business relationships

 4.1 Working with our clients

-4.2 Working with our partners and ecosystems 34
+4.2 Working with our partners and ecosystems

 4.3 Working with our suppliers

+3

 5. Group and third-party assets 37

 5.1 Intellectual property

+5.2 Confidential information

 5.3 Protecting personal data

 5.4 Appropriate use of Group and third-party

 assets and resources

-6 Cosposato social seconsibility

 6. Corporate social responsibility 43

 6.1 Contributing to communities

-6.2 Minimizing our impact on the environment 45
+6.2 Minimizing our impact on the environment

+g

+Appendix

 Appendix